skllfi/sparkle/docs/docs/tweaks/ultimate-performance-plan.md

 - Enables the Ultimate Performance power plan by creating it if missing, retrieving its GUID, and activating it to maximize system responsiveness and performance by preventing power-saving limitations.

+!!! tip "Recommended"

-> ⭐ This is a recommended tweak.
+    This is a recommended tweak.
 ## Apply
 ```powershell
 $ultimatePlan = powercfg -l | Select-String "Ultimate Performance"